-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 9.1: Update the Section 504 Needs Assessment to ensure that the inventory meets current standards for accessibility and that the goals set in the 1993 assessment have been met. ■ The HAPGC executed the following actions to comply with Section 504 requirements: Installed fire doors; Maintained ramps for accessibility and performed routine inspections; Performed a self-evaluation of current policies and practices, and executed corrective steps to remedy any discrimination, as appropriate; Provided training to all employees with direct contact to tenants, including maintenance staff regarding the Federal Fair Housing Act, Section 504, and the American with Disabilities Act; and Displayed fair housing posters in all locations where business is conducted.
-HAPGC Task 9.2: To the extent practical, take advantage of opportunities to spread accessibility features across more communities, so that UFAS-accessible units are available in various locations.
-HAPGC will continue to expand housing opportunities for families with disabilities through referrals from advocacy groups and targeting groups in existing assisted housing programs.
-HAPGC Goal 10: Enhance the extent to which members of the policy and program offerings. rotected classes have access to participation in Cou ınty planning, Task 10.1: Conduct the four-factor analysis (detailed in the Federal Register dated 1/22/2007) to determine the extent to which programs are adequately accessible to potential beneficiaries with limited English proficiency. • DHCD is developing a four-factor analysis to ensure the persons with limited English proficiency have access to County programs and services DHCD Task 10.2: Maintain records of the demographic characteristics of residents appointed to boards and commissions dealing with housing-related issues, work toward representation of members of the protected classes proportional to their presence in the general population.
-N/A: Task not identified as a 2019 planned action N/A
+Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 9.1: Update the Section 504 Needs Assessment to ensure that the inventory meets current standards for accessibility and that the goals set in the 1993 assessment have been met. s current standards for accessibility and that the goals set Task 9.2: To the extent practical, take advantage of opportunities to spread accessibility features across more communities, so that UFAS-accessible units are available in various locations. is across more communities, so that UFAS- Goal 10: Enhance the extent to which members of the policy and program offerings. protected classes have access to participation in Cou unty planning, Task 10.1: Conduct the four-factor analysis (detailed in the Federal Register dated 1/22/2007) to determine the extent to which programs are adequately accessible to potential beneficiaries with limited English proficiency.
+DHCD is developing a four-factor analysis to ensure that persons with limited English proficiency have access to County programs and services DHCD Task 10.2: Maintain records of the demographic characteristics of residents appointed to boards and commissions dealing with housing-related issues, work toward representation of members of the protected classes proportional to their presence in the general population.
+N/A: Task not identified as a 2019 planned action N/A Goal 11: Address the disproportionate impact of mortga

-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Goal 11: Address the disproportionate impact of mortga age loan denials and high-cost lending on minority a pplicants Task 11.1: Engage HUD-certified housing counselors to target credit repair education through existing advocacy organizations that work extensively with minorities.
+Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 11.1: Engage HUD-certified housing counselors to target credit repair education through existing advocacy organizations that work extensively with minorities.
 DHCD addresses the disproportionate impact of mortgage loan denials and high-cost lending on minority applicants by providing funding to organizations, such as Centro De Apoyo Familiar (CAF), Baltimore Neighborhoods, Inc., Greater Washington Urban League and CASA de Maryland, who are engaged in housing counseling and advocacy for homeownership.
 In addition, the County, through its Pathway to Purchase Program, offers down payment and closing cost assistance to low to moderate income persons.
 DHCD Task 11.2: Conduct a more in-depth analysis of HMDA data to determine if discrimination is occurring against minority applicants.
 N/A: Task not identified as a 2019 planned action N/A